Air of Authority - A History of RAF Organisation

 No 32 Operational Training Unit

 Formed as a General Reconnaissance training unit at West Kirkby on 20 July 1941, it embarked for Canada on 21 July and arrived at Patricia Bay in British Columbia on 9 August.
 The following month it received Ansons with Beauforts being received in October and following the Japanese attack on Pearl Harbour, it adopted an operational role, carrying out patrols along the West coast of Canada.
 However, it was soon clear that the Japanese were not planning to attack that far north and the unit reverted to a training role.
-In May 1942 the Beauforts were replaced by Hampdens and from December 1943 it began to received Dakotas and Expeditors.
+In May 1942 the Beauforts were replaced by Hampdens and from December 1943 it began to receive Dakotas and Expeditors.
 On 21 February 1944 the Hampdens were transferred to the RCAF and the unit began training transport crews, moving to Comox on 26 May, being redesignated No 6 OTU RCAF on 1 June.

 Officers Commanding: -